Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-Increase engagement curiosity
+Increase curiosity

 -